Managing Software

 The apt show [package-name]

-However, when we remove software with the prior
+However, when we remove software when using the apt remove

 sudo apt autoremove